journy-io/js-sdk/README.md

 which also includes a data field.
 When an error occurs (and the method call is thus unsuccessful) the data field will be undefined.

+## 🔑 Account creation and API Key management

+To be able to use the journy.io SDK you should have an API Key.
+If you don't have one you can create one in the [journy.io](https://journy.io) application.
+If you don't have an account already, you can create one in [the journy.io application](https://app.journy.io/register).
+After creating an account - or if you already have an account - you can go to your settings, under the *sources*-tab, to create and edit API Keys.
+Make sure to give the correct permissions to the API Key and set the correct property-group-name.

 ## 📬 API

-More documentation and information about the [journy.io](https://journy.io) API can be found on [readme.com](https://journy-io.readme.io/docs).
+More documentation and information about the [journy.io](https://journy.io) API can be found in our [API documentation](https://journy-io.readme.io/docs).

 ## 💯 Tests